The power of now

-And yet, the precious gift that Philip Gröning’s film has given me is that despite the outward turbulence of the workaday world, with its meaningless and dysfunctional abstractions, I may carry a sphere of solitude deep within the recesses of my own heart, sustaining my inner being in celestial silent light.
+And yet, the precious gift that Philip Gröning’s film leaves the viewer with is that despite the outward turbulence of the workaday world, with its meaningless and dysfunctional abstractions, we may carry a sphere of solitude deep within the recesses of our hearts, sustaining our inner beings in celestial silent light.

 - The Carthusian Order official website